 In 2023, province-wide legislation to increase housing density and availability was enacted.
 To meet these mandatory Provincial requirements, the Town of Qualicum Beach has updated its zoning bylaws and policies.
 Learn more about Provincial Housing Changes.

 As an impact of the provincial legislation, the Town has delayed the Quality of Life Survey until late 2024, and the OCP Review until 2025.
 The scope of the OCP review will also be affected, as the province requires all municipalities to update their OCP prior to December 31, 2025.
-More details on the upcoming OCP review will be forthcoming in early 2025.

 Current Official Community Plan